Matstah/atcn_project/Project/README.md

 # Advanced Stateful Firewall using P4
+**You can read through this section to get information about all features and directly test and investiga them**

 This project conceptually shows how parts of a modern firewall can be implemented in hardware by using p4.
 Firewalls are essential components to provide access control to a network.
 Today's "next-generation" firewalls provide enhanced protection by combining information from multiple layers.
 However, such tasks are usually implemented in the control plane and massively degrade the network throughput.
 By using p4, we implemented a stateful firewall, extended with SYN-flood attack prevention, deep packet inspection, port knocking, and white-/ blacklists.
 We showed that parts of a firewall controller can be moved to the hardware and could therefore run at the speed of modern switches.